-- Click here, UUCE SGM Covenant of Right Relationship, Other Information, 11-20-17.pdf or open the attachment at the bottom to read the guidelines for group interactions to which group members agree.
+- Click here, UUCE SGM Covenant of Right Relationship 11-20-17, and Other Information, 8-22-20.pdf or open the attachment at the bottom of this webpage to read the guidelines for group interactions to which group members agree.

 How do I join a Small Group Ministry?

-- A one-time voluntary donation of $10-$40 is suggested to support program expenses and the church budget (cash, check written to “UUCE” with “SGM” on the memo line, or donate online at www.uueugene.org > Support UUCE > Online Giving).
+- A one-time voluntary donation of $10-$40 is suggested to support program expenses and the church budget.

-- A commitment to attend each of the sessions is requested.
+- A commitment to attend each of the SGM sessions is requested.

 - Bonnie Koenig